ikoniqoz/nitrodocs/content/reference/upgrade-guides/upgrade-2-1-to-2-2-0.md

 ## Update Blog Syntax

-If you are overloading the blog module, be aware that the blog now uses PyroCMS tags instead of straight PHP, and your overloaded views will need to be updated.
+If you are overloading the blog module, be aware that the blog now uses NitroCMS tags instead of straight PHP, and your overloaded views will need to be updated.

 You can find the new views at <dfn>system/cms/modules/blog/view/</dfn>.
-The files that use PyroCMS tags now are:
+The files that use NitroCMS tags now are:

 * archive.php
 * posts.php